 - Only one group at a time will be allowed into the shop/ticket office.
 You will be asked to queue at the bottom of the steps, keeping 2m apart.

-- Before entering the Castle our team will ask for your name, email, phone number and postcode.
+- Before entering the Castle our team will ask for your name and phone number.
 These details will be kept for 21 days and will be handed over to the National Test and Trace system if it’s needed.

 - There are perspex screens installed at the desk.